-If there is a better introduction to quinoa, it is this southwestern quinoa salad!
+I have to say, there is no better introduction to quinoa than this southwestern quinoa salad!
 I enjoyed it so much I don’t think I’ll pine for rice for too long.
-The red bell peppers, black beans, and corn complement the nutty quinoa while the lime dressing wraps it all up with enough tang and spice.
-Give this side dish of healthy goodness a try and let me know what you think.
+The colorful mix of red bell peppers, black beans, and corn deliciously complements the nutty quinoa while the lime dressing wraps it all up with a refreshing tang and a kick of spice.

 - 1 cup uncooked quinoa

 - 2 cups water or vegetable broth